 I point out the obvious because a disappointing number of adults buy pets without factoring in the enormous cost of pets.
 My mother, who worked at the SPCA for some years, was constantly dealing with members of the public who approached the charity for help paying medical bills for sick pets, because they hadn’t planned ahead.
 These adults are still living in a children’s literature utopia.

-One of the most honest kids’ books I’ve seen about wanting a pet real bad is by Mo Willems.
+One of the more emotionally honest kids’ books I’ve seen about wanting a pet real bad is The Pigeon Wants A Puppy! by Mo Willems.

 While the unthinking acquisition of pets are generally considered great in stories for children, when it happens in a story for adults we get an uneasy feeling.
 In the 2014 film Wildlike, an uncle suggests to his niece that they buy a dog together.
 This foreshadows abuse.